coderrony/coderrony/README.md

 <h1 align="center">Hi 👋, There I am Rony Das</h1>
 <h3 align="center">FULL-STACK WEB DEVELOPER </h3>
-<p> I am a Full-Stack Web Developer specializing in TypeScript and real-time applications.
+<p> specializing in TypeScript and real-time applications.
 I’ve been engaged in development since 2019 and have actively solved problems on various online judges, with around 350+ problems solved to date.
 My current focus is on system design and scalable architectures. </p>

 ## Visit My Portfolio